matthewtraughber/pixel_manual-update_guide/README.md

-# Manual OTA installation on a potentially modified Google Pixel
+# Manual update of a potentially modified Google Pixel
-This guide will document how to manually install an OTA update on a rooted (doesn't have to be) Google Pixel while keeping data (including how to re-root / install TWRP after taking the OTA).
+This guide will document how to manually update a rooted (doesn't have to be) Google Pixel while keeping data (including how to re-root / install TWRP after taking the update).

 > #### NOTE!
 > * This guide assumes you are familiar with command-line terminals and adb / fastboot